jake83741/vnc-lm/README.md

 ```

 > [!NOTE]
-> Enable model downloading and removal by adding your Discord user ID to the `.env`
+> Enable model downloading and removal by adding your Discord user ID to the `.env`.

 Reply `_` to any message in a thread to create a new branch of the conversation.
 The new branch will include a relationship diagram and conversation summary up to the point where it branched.
 Hop between branches while keeping separate conversation histories, letting you explore different paths with any model.